 An interview about indigenous foodways and agribusiness expansion in West Papua on The Daily at Sydney-based community radio channel 2SER (107.3 FM).

-A podcast on the nutritional health impacts of deforestation and monocrop oil palm expansion among indigenous communities in West Papua, hosted by the Sydney Southeast Asia Centre.
+A podcast on the interconnections between processed food, hunger, and Indigenous sovereignty in West Papua, hosted by the Sydney Southeast Asia Centre.

 HUNGER AND CULTURE IN WEST PAPUA